Philippines Presidential Decree No. 1602

 Does PD 1602 Make Licensed Offshore Online Gambling Illegal?

 No, PD 1602 makes no reference to online gambling.
 Offshore online gambling is legal but Philippine residents are encouraged to only participate at licensed online sites that are in compliance with their local gaming regulators for their own protection.

 Violations Defined In Presidential Decree 1602

-Illegal game organizers, maintainers or conductors who without lawful purpose is caught in possession of any lottery list, paper or other matter containing letters, figures, signs, or numbers which pertain to any game of jueteng, jai-alai, horse racing bookies or similar game or lottery will face a penalty of prison correctional and a fine of up to 2,000 pesos.
+Illegal game organizers, maintainers, or conductors who without lawful purpose are caught in possession of any lottery list, paper or other matter containing letters, figures, signs, or numbers which pertain to any game of jueteng, jai-alai, horse racing bookies or similar game or lottery will face a penalty of prison correctional and a fine of up to 2,000 pesos.

 A bangary is the smallest administrative division of government in the Philippines and bangary officials are elected representatives of those villages.
 PD 1602 states that any bangary official whose jurisdiction is found to have a gambling house and is known to have a reputation for a gambling house shall face a penalty of prison and a fine of 500 to 2,000 pesos and will be temporarily suspended from his post.

-Games which are exempt from placing bets but are still illegal include monte, jueteng, lottery games, dog races, slot machines, and other similar games.
-These games are addictive, habit forming and bring harmful effects to the player’s families and personal finances.
+Games that are exempt from placing bets but are still illegal include monte, jueteng, lottery games, dog races, slot machines, and other similar games.
+These games are addictive, habit forming, and bring harmful effects to the player’s families and personal finances.
 Possession of an illegal lottery list is a punishable crime whether it refers to a past or future drawing.